BLCK-B/MusicReleaseTracker/README.md

 **Responsibility**: Delays during scraping prevent excessive traffic.
 To avoid granting admin permission, can run the exe from unzipped installer, assuming a folder *MusicReleaseTracker* exists in appdata.
-I have no affiliation with Musicbrainz, Beatport, Junodownload.
+I have no affiliation with Musicbrainz, Beatport, Junodownload, Youtube.
 I can only recommend contributing to [crowdsourced](https://musicbrainz.org/doc/How_to_Contribute) projects and directly supporting artists via Bandcamp and other means.

 ---